 If your goal is to become better in a discipline, such as at a specific sport, musical instrument, or skill such as writing or coding, the act of deliberate practice would fit firmly into Quadrant II.
 Applying hard work and dedication to Quadrant II tasks will pay off tenfold in the long term.

-Dedication is one of the most powerful forces we possess with which to shape our lives and realize our goals.
+Hard work and dedication is one of the most powerful forces we possess to shape our lives and realize our goals.
 How are you dedicating yourself to your goals?

 If you’re interested in hearing more from me, be sure to subscribe to my free email newsletter, and if you enjoyed this article, please share it on social media, link to it from your website, or bookmark it so you can come back to it often. ∎